‘beautiful and mesmeric and very charming too’…’Love the fact she has no airs and graces…just talent!’ (audience feedback)

 She has done several recording projects with Dominik Johnson, an expert in recording acoustic instruments from around the world and composer for EMI, including recording Kora solos for Sony’s Bollywood film soundtrack Amarakaaviyan which was No 1 in India for weeks.

-Holly plays alongside Michael Cretu (double bass) in Stringboxes, a dynamic new kora/voice and double bass duo performing an exciting mix of West African, Gypsy, Folk, Contemporary, Classical and Jazz.
-They were recently invited to perform live on BBC Radio 3’s In Tune (June 2017) in order to promote their forthcoming concert at RNCM, much to the delight of Suzy Klein.
+Holly plays alongside Michael Cretu (double bass) in Stringboxes, a dynamic kora/voice and double bass duo performing an exciting mix of West African, Gypsy, Folk, Contemporary, Classical and Jazz.
+They were invited to perform live on BBC Radio 3’s In Tune (June 2017), much to the delight of Suzy Klein.

 Stringboxes perform in notable venues in the North West and appear regularly as artists in residence at Central Manchester University Hospitals as part of the Lime Music for Health concerts series.
-They also work for the long established charity Music in Hospitals, bringing high quality interactive performances into a range of healthcare settings.
-They have recently been appointed as Ethnomusicology Artists in Residence at Salford University where they will offer mentoring and tuition to students as part of a collaborative research project.
-This will result in a number of new studio recordings and Holly’s debut solo album.
+They also work for the long established charity Music in Hospitals and Care, bringing high quality interactive performances into a range of healthcare settings.
+They have been working as Ethnomusicology Artists in Residence at Salford University where they offered mentoring and tuition to students as part of a collaborative research project.

 Holly specialises in commissioned compositions for Kora and choir, including an extended work for Manchester Cathedral Choir and various pieces for broadcast on BBC Radio 4.
 She aims to bring the Kora and traditional West African modes of playing to new and diverse audiences as her music uniquely bridges world, folk and classical styles.

-Holly recently composed an Oratorio (large scale choral work) “So Many Beauties” which premiered at Manchester Cathedral on 6th April 2017 and was funded through Arts Council England.
+Holly composed an Oratorio (large scale choral work) “So Many Beauties” which premiered at Manchester Cathedral on 6th April 2017 and was funded through Arts Council England.
 This work was written by Holly alongside people with dementia in care homes and hospitals in order to highlight and celebrate their creativity.
 Following on from this, Holly acquired further Arts Council Funding to deliver Manchester’s first dementia friendly music festival at the Bridgewater Hall in September 2019 and now has a third grant to work with people from BAME communities who are living with dementia.

 Holly has a First Class BA hons degree in Popular Music and Recording from Salford University as well as an MA in Community Music Therapy (Nordoff Robbins) from City University in London.